One of the frequently used decorators in Python classes, @staticmethod

 print(Example.class_method()) # Output: I am a class method accessing: I am a class variable

-5. Real-Life Examples of @staticmethod
+5. Practical Examples of @staticmethod

 5.1 Utility Function